Member Guide

 • Only submit legitimate, medically necessary bills for crowdfunding.

-• Care about your own health and that of the people around you, proactively engaging with your health and spending wisely on your own health care.
+• Care about your own health and that of the people around you, proactively engaging with your health and spending wisely on your own healthcare.

 • Trust the Crowd to help fund your health expenses while understanding that ultimately, each Member is responsible for your own medical bills.